ekoarr/rest/README.md

 # REST

 Rest is a simple Typescript Koa2 api stater.
-It's my first typesciprt program and is a project aim to reduce my development costs
+It's my first typescript program and is a project aim to reduce my development costs

 ### Framework Used in this project: